Saint Michael College of Caraga: History

 2008, College Department awarded by TESDA Region XIII as MODEL TVET Provider School in Agusan del Norte-Butuan City.
 The SMCC school logo was changed.

 2009, Bureau of Immigration granted the school the accreditation permit to accept Foreign Students from Preschool to College.
 Commission on Higher Education granted the permit to operate Bachelor of Science in Hotel and Restaurant Management.

 2010, Bachelor of Science in Information Technology and One Year Seafarer were opened.

-2012, additional programs were opened the Bachelor of Science in Criminology, Bachelor of Science in Tourism Management, additional majors in Secondary Education in Math and Science, and the Housekeeping NCII.
-TESDA bundled programs were opened the Two year Hotel and Restaurant Management with qualifications in Food and Beverage Services NC II and Housekeeping NCII, Two year Information Technology with qualifications in Computer Hardware Servicing NCII and Computer Programming NC IV and Two year Computer Electronics Servicing NC II.
-New School's Vision and Mission Statement(DBES) as agreed by the DBES Board.
+2012, additional programs were opened the Bachelor of Science in Criminology, Bachelor of Science in Tourism Management, and the Housekeeping NCII.
+TESDA bundled programs were opened the Two year Hotel and Restaurant Technology with qualifications in Food and Beverage Services NC II and Housekeeping NCII, Two year Information Technology with qualifications in Computer Hardware Servicing NCII and Computer Programming NC IV and Two year Computer Electronics Technology with qualifications in Computer Hardware Servicing NC II and Consumer Electronics Servicing NC II.

-At present, SMCC is one of the Catholic schools in Agusan del Norte and Caraga region.
+2014, SMCC was granted by the Department of Labor and Employment (DOLE) the Certificate of Compliance on General Labor Standards, Occupational Safety and health Standards, and Child Labor-Free Establishment.

+2015, Opening of additional TESDA Programs, the One Year Ship's Catering Services NC I (formerly Seafarer) and Visual Graphics NC III.

+Permit to operate Senior High School was granted by the Department of Education offering Grades 11 and 12.

+SMCC Higher Education Research Journal Book 1 was published and granted with ISBN and ISSN.

+Miss Icee Galinato, Fourth (4th) placer in the Licensure Examination for Teachers Elementary Level September 2015 Board Examination.

+2016, Opening of additional departments, the Learning Resource Department and Research and Publication Department.
+The Learning Resource Department includes the library, IM Center, and E-Library.

+Construction of the 4-Storey SMCC Annex Building at the former Elementary Department Area.

+2017, Opening of the SMCC DXSM FM.
+The only FM Station of the Diocese of Butuan.

+2018, Opening of Bachelor of Physical Education, Bachelor of Technical-Vocational Teacher Education, Bachelor of Library and Information Science, Bachelor of Public Administration, Bachelor of Science in Entrepreneurship.